r-craig73/e_commerce_site/README.md

 - [ ] As a user, my shopping cart should be cleared once I've completed my order.
 - [ ] As a user, I'd like to see the number of items in my shopping cart and the total cost of my order in the navbar (and not just on the shopping cart page).
 - [ ] As a user, I'd like to be able to see which items are on sale, along with the percentage they've been discounted.
-- [ ] TBD
+- [ ] As a user, I'd like to see if there are fewer than ten of an item in stock.

 ### Admin stories
-- [x] As an admin, I should have full CRUD-L functionality to add products (as a user, not as an admin).
+- [x] As an admin, I should have full CRUD-L functionality to add products (as a user, not as an admin yet).
 - [ ] As an admin, I'd like to be able to feature certain items by using a "featured" boolean.
+- [ ] As an admin, I'd like to be able to easily mark an item as on sale.
+(Items could have a sale_price as well as a list_price.)

 ### Application instructions (assuming Mac OS)